NASW Foundation National

-Born in Lucknow, India, Nazneen Sada Mayadas holds the degrees of Bachelor of Arts from Lucknow University, India; Master of Arts from Allahabad University, India; Master of Social Work from Case Western Reserve University, and a doctorate in Social Work from Washington University, St Louis.
+Born in Lucknow, India, Nazneen Sada Mayadas held the degrees of Bachelor of Arts from Lucknow University, India; Master of Arts from Allahabad University, India; Master of Social Work from Case Western Reserve University, and a doctorate in Social Work from Washington University, St Louis.

-Dr. Mayadas has served on the faculties of The University of St Louis and The University of Texas at Arlington, where she established herself as a prolific researcher, scholar and award winning teacher.
+Dr. Mayadas served on the faculties of The University of St Louis and The University of Texas at Arlington, where she established herself as a prolific researcher, scholar and award winning teacher.
 She also served as visiting professor on the faculties of Smith College, George Warren Brown School of Social Work, Washington University, St Louis; and The South Glamorgan Institute, University of Wales, Cardiff.
 At the time of her retirement in 2006, she had practiced social work for 50 years in India, Canada, The United States, and in her capacity as Chief of Social Services in the Office of the United Nations' High Commissioner for Refugees, Geneva, Switzerland.

 Dr. Mayadas practiced in many countries and continents of the world working for better conditions for refugees.
-Her services to the profession of social work have included national leadership positions such as Chair of the National Association of Social Workers' Book Committee, Chair of the National Association of Social Workers' Publications Committee, service on the Council on Social Work Education International Commission and Global Commission, and on the Executive Board of the Association for the Advancement of Social Work with Groups.
-A productive scholar, she has published 6 books, 25 book chapters, and more than 50 journal articles.
+Her services to the profession of social work included national leadership positions such as Chair of the National Association of Social Workers' Book Committee, Chair of the National Association of Social Workers' Publications Committee, service on the Council on Social Work Education International Commission and Global Commission, and on the Executive Board of the Association for the Advancement of Social Work with Groups.
+A productive scholar, she published six books, 25 book chapters, and more than 50 journal articles.
 She was co-editor of Social Development Issues.

 - As Chief of Social Services for The United Nations High Commissioner for Refugees in Geneva in the mid 1980s, Dr. Mayadas was a pioneer in several ways: firstly, few social workers were employed in such roles in the United Nations.
 She was a constant advocate for a social work approach to better the lives and conditions of refugees in camps in troubled areas of the world.
 Secondly, she was tireless in visiting the camps in an effort to improve conditions and to support and empower local workers and to advocate with officials and politicians.
 Thirdly, when the Office of The High Commissioner for Refugees won the Nobel Prize, an internal RFP was issued for departments to compete for the prize money for their work.
-Nazneen's Social Services Department won with her proposal to use the funds for programs for disabled women and child refugees.
+Her Social Services Department won with her proposal to use the funds for programs for disabled women and child refugees.
 Her experiences at the UN were influential in changing the direction of her work from clinical practice to international social work when she returned to academia.

-- Dr. Mayadas has been recognized as a leader in the field of international social work that she served with such distinction.
+- Dr. Mayadas was recognized as a leader in the field of international social work that she served with such distinction.
 In 2006 she was awarded the 'Partners in Advancing Social Work Education' award by the International Commission of the CSWE.
 It recognized both her practice at the United Nations and also her wide ranging scholarship in international social work as co-editor of three major international handbooks on social work practice, social work education and social policy, and as co-editor of an international journal.
 Her scholarship on social development and social work as well as work on refugees and immigrants is widely recognized.
-She has continued to publish in her retirement, being co-editor of a book published by Oxford University Press in 2010, titled Immigration Worldwide.
+She continued to publish in her retirement, serving as co-editor of a book published by Oxford University Press in 2010, titled Immigration Worldwide.

-- She has practiced and taught social work across national boundaries over a period of five decades.
-She has also crossed the professional boundaries of clinical practice and community social work, practicing as a community worker in Calcutta India, and Cleveland Ohio, as an advocate and policy maker at UNHCR, and as a clinical social worker in Vancouver, Canada and St Louis, Missouri.
-As a social work educator she has taught at five universities, based for most of her teaching career at the University of Texas at Arlington where she taught for 34 years.
+- She practiced and taught social work across national boundaries over a period of five decades.
+She also crossed the professional boundaries of clinical practice and community social work, practicing as a community worker in Calcutta India, and Cleveland Ohio, as an advocate and policy maker at UNHCR, and as a clinical social worker in Vancouver, Canada and St Louis, Missouri.
+As a social work educator she taught at five universities, based for most of her teaching career at the University of Texas at Arlington where she taught for 34 years.
 When she was promoted to full professor in the 1970s, she was one of the few women who were full professors on the campus at that time.
-Nazneen taught at many off campus programs across Texas so that students who otherwise would not be able to travel to the DFW Metroplex were able to obtain their qualification.
+Dr. Mayadas taught at many off campus programs across Texas, so that students who otherwise would not be able to travel to the DFW Metroplex were able to obtain their qualification.
 This in turn improved services in rural areas.